 I’m an employer.
 If one of my workers tests positive for COVID-19, but that person has not been to the facility recently, do I have to report the case to the County?

-If someone tests positive for COVID-19 who has been working at your facility or worksite within 48 hours prior to onset of symptoms or within 48 hours of the date they were tested, you must submit the requested case and contact data through the Close Contact Data Collection Portal, as instructed at www.sccsafeworkplace.org.
+If someone tests positive for COVID-19 who has been working at your facility or worksite within 48 hours prior to onset of symptoms or within 48 hours of the date they were tested, you must submit the requested case and contact data through the Worksite Case and Contact Reporting Portal, as instructed at www.sccsafeworkplace.org.
 If the person was NOT at the facility or worksite within this time period (for example, an employee who has been working remotely from home), you do not need to report the case to the County.

 What is “case investigation and contact tracing?”